 Despite being the world's largest democracy with over 1.3 billion people, thousands of Indians regularly leave India to seek asylum in the U.S. and elsewhere.
 It's often on the top-ten list of countries from whom asylum seekers come to the United States.
 For example, well over 3,000 Indians affirmatively applied for asylum in the U.S. in 2019 to 2021, according to figures from the Department of Homeland Security, and over 2,000 were granted.

 Here, we'll discuss past trends and current possibilities when it comes to applying for asylum as someone from India.

 Recently, growing Hindu nationalism in India, accompanied by a crackdown on religious and minority groups, has been a major driver of flight and asylum claims.
 Ever since the Bharatiya Janata Party of Prime Minister Narendra Modi came to power, there's been an increase in applications, including from former police officers, journalists, LGBT activists, Christian proselytizers, and Muslim and Sikh political activists.

-The height of violence against Sikhs in India occurred in 1984, when thousands of Sikhs were killed after an incident involving the Golden Temple, a Sikh holy place (retribution for the murder of Prime Minister Indira Gandhi by her Sikh bodyguards).
-Thirty years later, Sikhs still leave India claiming to have been persecuted by the government.
+Historically, however, most Indian asylum-seekers have been Sikhs, who say they've been persecuted or fear persecution by the Indian government on account of their religion or political opinion.
+The height of violence against Sikhs in India occurred in 1984, when thousands were killed after an incident involving the Golden Temple (retribution for the murder of Prime Minister Indira Gandhi by her Sikh bodyguards).
 Most claim to be part of the Akali Dal Mann, a separatist group that advocates for a Sikh homeland in Punjab.

-Sikh applicants should also be prepared to prove they are Sikh.
-If you claim to be religious, you should be able to explain your religion to the judge or officer.
-If you are not religious, you should be able to explain why you don't practice your religion and how any persecutor would be able to recognize you as Sikh.
+Applicants should also be prepared to prove their religious or regional identity.
+If you claim to be religious, for instance, you should be able to explain your religion to the judge or officer.
+If you are not religious, you should be able to explain why you don't practice your religion and how any persecutor would be able to recognize your affiliation.